How Netflix start their journey?

 Netflix has been fortunate to experience incredible growth in recent years, both in terms of customers and streaming devices.
 They started to hit that point where every layer of their software stack needs to be able to scale horizontally.
 With the shift to streaming, their software needs to be much more reliable, redundant, and fault tolerant.

 After many fruitful years of growth on our previous three tier, database oriented architecture, it was time for them to go back to the drawing board.
-They could have chosen to build out new data centers, build their own redundancy and failover, data synchronization systems, etc. Or, they could opt to write a check to someone else to do that instead.
+They could have chosen to build out new data centers, build their own redundancy and failover, data synchronisation systems, etc. Or, they could opt to write a check to someone else to do that instead.

 So they move to cloud and letting Amazon to focus on data center infrastructure which allows their engineers to focus on building and improving their business.